wakkihaya/neurotechjp/src/md/en/blog/10-major-types-of-neurotech.md

 &nbsp;

-The technology of Neurotech is the result of many layers of research results woven together by the history of various studies by our great predecessors.
+The technology of Neurotech is the result of many layers of research woven together by the history of various studies by our great predecessors.

 When you first came into contact with Neurotech, you may have been fascinated by the BCI that connects the brain to the computer and imagined a future of science fiction.